ewcloud/ewc-flavours/CONTRIBUTING.md

 On the maintainers' side:

-1. Review, validate/test internally, and provide feedback prior aproving the pull request.
+1. Review, validate/test internally, and provide feedback prior to approving the pull request.
 2. Upon approval, squash-merge the changes, making sure to provide a relevant conventional commit message title (checkout